 He died two days after his grace period expired, with no policy in force according to the letter that AARP sent the son.
 I know I’ve been accused of linking AARP to the devil incarnate and accusing them unfairly.
 Legally they have every right not to pay this claim with the death coming after a grace period had expired, but wait, a check was sent.
 The fact that they didn’t receive it before the end of the grace period, or received it and misplaced it in their morass of old people’s money that they receive every day, does not mean this person didn’t have a policy.
 He paid them for eight years without every having a late payment and their stance is that, even though he talked to them and checked the price, he didn’t send this check when he knew he was dying.
 This is America’s self proclaimed advocate for the elderly.
 They can pay that claim.
 The law doesn’t state they can’t, just that they don’t have to.
 There is a chance that the check is lost in the mail, about an equal chance that it was credited to the wrong policy or lost within the walls of AARP.
 I believe a true advocate for the elderly would step forward and give the benefit of the doubt to their long time client and pay the claim.

 Bottom line.
 Name a second addressee on your life insurance.
 Put your payments on an automatic bank draft with overdraft protection.
 Don’t leave things to chance even if you’re young.
 I can tell you that my experience is that most companies would pay this claim, but bottom feeding senior advocates like AARP see this as a profit opportunity and maybe rightly so.
 They are, after all, advocates for the elderly, not for the dead or the families they leave behind.
-If you have any questions or have had a similar experience, call or email me directly.
+If you have any questions or have had a similar experience, contact Hinerman Group or call me directly.
 My name is Ed Hinerman.
 Let’s talk.